software-mansion/react-native-screens/createNativeStackNavigator/README.md

 Whether the back button title should be visible or not.
 Defaults to `true`.
 Only supported on iOS.

-#### `headerCenter`

-Function which returns a React Element to display in the center of the header.

-#### `headerHideBackButton`

-Boolean indicating whether to hide the back button in the header.
-Only supported on Android.

-#### `headerHideShadow`

-Boolean indicating whether to hide the elevation shadow on the header.

-#### `headerLargeTitle`

-Boolean used to set a native property to prefer a large title header (like in iOS setting).

-For the large title to collapse on scroll, the content of the screen should be wrapped in a scrollable view such as `ScrollView` or `FlatList`.
-If the scrollable area doesn't fill the screen, the large title won't collapse on scroll.

-Only supported on iOS.

 #### `headerLeft`

 Function which returns a React Element to display on the left side of the header.
 For now, on Android, using it will cause the title to also disappear.